vvirgitti/gold-lineup/README.md

 It will start the server on `http://localhost:1000`

-You will need a credentials.json file and also a token.json
+You will need a service_account.json at the root of the project

 ### Run the tests